tsmp-falcon-platform/ci-bundle-utils/README.md

       BUNDLEUTILS_CB_WAR_DOWNLOAD_URL_{CI_TYPE}: WAR download URL for the CI_TYPE (CM, OC_TRADITIONAL)
       BUNDLEUTILS_SKOPEO_COPY_OPTS: options to pass to skopeo copy command

+      NOTE:
+      - All occurences of BUNDLEUTILS_CI_VERSION in the env var value will be replaced.
+      - If the value does not include a tag, the CI_VERSION will be appended to it.

+      e.g. Use either...
+          BUNDLEUTILS_CB_DOCKER_IMAGE_MM=my-registry/cloudbees-core-mm:BUNDLEUTILS_CI_VERSION
+          BUNDLEUTILS_CB_DOCKER_IMAGE_MM=my-registry/cloudbees-core-mm

 Options:
   -H, --ci-server-home TEXT       Defaults to
                                   /tmp/ci_server_home/<ci_type>/<ci_version>.